marxin/texi2rst-generated/sphinx/libgomp/openacc-runtime-library-routines/accpresentorcreate-if-the-data-is-not-present-on-the-device-allocate-device-memory-and-map-it-to-host-memory.rst

+..
+  Copyright 1988-2021 Free Software Foundation, Inc.
+  This is part of the GCC manual.
+  For copying conditions, see the GPL license file

   .. _acc_present_or_create:

 acc_present_or_create -- If the data is not present on the device, allocate device memory and map it to host memory.